-5. Introduce artwork into an open plan space
+15. Introduce artwork into an open plan space

 Open plan kitchens can often be difficult spaces to decorate with a cohesive scheme.
 They need to be multifunctional and spacious, yet with clearly defined zones to give each area a different feel.

-6. Strip it all back
+16. Strip it all back

-The beauty of exposed brick is in its non-uniformity – anything too symmetrical or clean simply doesn't have the same organic look and feel of a patchy, messy bricked surface.
+The exposed brick wall look is a kitchen trend that homeowners never seem to tire of.
+Its beauty is in its non-uniformity – anything too symmetrical or clean simply doesn't have the same organic look and feel of a patchy, messy bricked surface.

 Even better is a brick wall's resilience to any knocks or splashes, provided you have sealed the surface beforehand.
 A few coats of acrylic sealant will do the trick, protecting the surface against humidity and and water damage.

-7. Inject warmth and depth with color
+17. Inject warmth and depth with color

 The effect is enhanced thanks to its positioning opposite the window – the light making the shade even more vibrant when the sun shines in.